 Winning is relevant only if battle was inevitable.
 Fighting unnecessary wars is stupid. -Sun Tzu, The Art of War

-When the women started talking about a working vacation in Colorado, H and I knew better than to put an oar in.
+In the summer of 1989, when the women started talking about a working vacation in Colorado, H and I knew better than to put an oar in.
 There’s such a thing as winning the battle and losing the war, and we’d both been married long enough to know the difference.

 I have a thing for unlikely matches.

 Back in the day, nobody saw The Woman and me as an obvious match.
 In fact, one night her roommate staged an intervention, listing all the reasons why she should break up with me at her earliest convenience and set her sights on a suitable life partner.
 The main theme focused on her perception that I was a dope-smoking, long-haired loser who couldn’t go the distance when the going got tough.
 Turns out, two out of three ain’t enough.

 To my shame, I can’t resist a touch of schadenfreude when I observe that The Woman and I are 40+ years deep in marital bliss with no regrets.
 In fact, it is our life theme.